How to Prepare for the C-Suite Executive Interview

 Research, Research, Research

-Even more important, be prepared to relate broad industry trends to the hiring organization’s clinical, financial and operational needs.
-How, for example, could the hiring organization achieve gains in quality, safety, efficiency, engagement, collaboration, outcomes and cost management?
-Moreover, how would such gains help achieve the organization’s mission, vision, values and strategic priorities like the following:
+Equally important, executives should be prepared to connect broad industry developments to the hiring organization’s clinical, financial, and operational priorities.
+Consider, for example, how the organization might drive improvements in quality, safety, efficiency, engagement, collaboration, outcomes, and cost management—and how these gains would advance its mission, vision, values, and strategic priorities, such as the following:

 • Patient and consumer engagement and experience